Research

 Many philosophers contend that we often possess “privileged” and “peculiar” self-knowledge of our mental states.
 Self-knowledge is privileged insofar as it is systematically more epistemically secure than the knowledge that others have of one’s propositional attitudes, and it is peculiar insofar as it is obtained in a way that is only suited for delivering self-knowledge.
 In this paper, focusing on privileged and peculiar self-knowledge of propositional attitudes like beliefs, I offer an account of its instrumental value.
 On my account, privileged and peculiar self-knowledge of one’s propositional attitudes enables one to be a more efficient and reliable interpersonal reasoner.

-Bots: Some Less-Considered Epistemic Problems (In Social Epistemology)
+Bots: Some Less-Considered Epistemic Problems (in Social Epistemology)

 Posts on social media platforms like Twitter are sometimes the products of deceptively designed bots.
 These bots can cause obvious epistemic problems, such as tricking human users into believing the contents of misleading posts.
 However, less-considered epistemic problems involve false bot judgements where a human user mistakes another human user’s post for a bot-post, or where a human user mistakenly believes that bots are the primary vehicles for tokening certain contents on social media.
 This paper takes up three questions concerning false bot judgements: what exactly are their associated epistemic harms, just how harmful are they, and what should we do about them?

-There is Something to the Authority Thesis (In Journal of Philosophical Research)
+There is Something to the Authority Thesis (in Journal of Philosophical Research)

 Many philosophers accept an ‘Authority Thesis’ according to which self-ascriptions of one’s current mental states ordinarily are or ought to be met with a distinctive presumptive of truth.
 Recently, however, Wolfgang Barz (2018, this journal) has argued that there is no adequately specified Authority Thesis.
 This, he argues, is because available specifications are either (1) philosophically puzzling but implausible, or (2) plausible but philosophically unpuzzling.
 I argue that there are several plausible and philosophically puzzling specifications of the Authority Thesis.